martha-thomae/martha-thomae.github.io/projects/guatemala.md

 	- __Alejandro Conde__, archivist, for his advice and support throughout the process.

 - The _Centro de Investigaciones Regionales de Mesoamérica_ (_CIRMA_), which holds microfilms of many of the AHAG's music holdings.
 Special thanks to:
-	- __Guisela Asensio Lueg__, CIRMA’s General Director, who provided me with the contact of the photographer who was hired for the project.
+	- __Guisela Asensio Lueg__, CIRMA’s General Director, who provided me with the contact of the photographer hired for the project.
  	- __Thelma Porres Morfín__, Director of CIRMA’s Historical Archive, who showed me the microfilms and provided valuable background information.
   	- __María de los Ángeles Ávila de León__, Photo Library Assistant, who generously offered her help during the digitization process.

 - __Omar Morales Abril__, musicologist, for his advice throughout the project and for providing the metadata (especially composer attributions) for the selected choirbook.
 - __Daniel Hernández-Salazar__ (artistic photographer), the professional photographer hired for this project.
 He assisted in setting up the camera and equipment during the first session and provided valuable guidance (e.g., including the verso number directly in the photograph using printed labels placed beside the color patch).
 As there was no digitization technician specialized in handling special collections, the manuscript handling and digitization were carried out by me under the guidance of several institutions listed below.
-- __José German Thomae Villela__ (father), for designing and constructing the book cradle according to requirements provided.
+- __José German Thomae Villela__ (father), for designing and constructing the book cradle according to the requirements provided.

 ## Digitization Part (External Institutions)
 I also thank the experts who provided advice before and during the digitization process.
 I received support from specialists at three institutions working on digitization projects involving special collections, cultural heritage materials, and music manuscripts: